Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 • What is Mixed Martial Arts?

-The rules permit the usage of both striking and grappling techniques while standing and on the ground.
+The rules allow the use of both punching and leg kicking in addition to being allowed on the ground.

-MMA competitions have been popularized by organizations like the UFC (Ultimate Fighting Championship), and fighters train in disciplines such as boxing, Brazilian Jiu-Jitsu, wrestling, Muay Thai, judo, and karate, among others.
+MMA competitions as have been centralized by the organization such as the UFC (Ultimate Fighting Championship) mix fighters training specializations including boxing, Brazilian Jiu-Jitsu, wrestling, Muay Thai, Judo and karate among others.

 • What is Judo?